aidankeefe2022/JsonCompare/README.md

 ## How is JSON Compared
 This tool takes two json files and returns a score based on the number of matching non-structural bytes in the JSON.
-A non-structural byte are the strings, numbers and booleans that make up the data in the JSON.
-Mismatched byte are any bytes that are apart of or below an initial disagreement:
+A non-structural bytes are the strings, numbers and booleans that make up the data in the JSON.
+Mismatched bytes are any bytes that are apart of or below an initial disagreement:

 Example